 How much does it cost to remove a caveat?

-Elsewhere on this website we have explained what a caveat is, how one can be entered, but one question that reoccurs time and again is, ‘How much does it cost to remove a caveat?’
+Elsewhere on this website, we explain what a caveat is and how one can be entered, but one question that reoccurs repeatedly is, ‘How much does it cost to remove a caveat?’

-For expert guidance on inheritance and will disputes contact our specialist solicitors for a free consultation.
-Call us on 0333 888 0407 or send an email to [email protected].
+For expert guidance on inheritance and will disputes, contact our specialist SRA regulated solicitors for a free consultation.
+Call us on 0333 888 0407 or email info@inheritancedisputes.co.uk.

 Before we deal with the cost of removing a caveat, let’s just start with a quick overview of what a caveat actually is.